1. What is PayTabs?

 Here are the scenarios where your application might take longer than usual:

-3. Applications may be going through a special approval process.
+- Applications may be going through a special approval process for different lines of businesses.

-However, our account managers will be updating you regularly on the status of your application.
+However, our sales representatives will be updating you regularly on the status of your application.

 1. I do not have a Postal Code for my City/Country.
 How do I make a payment?